drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

+Finally, it should be noted that because we used only acoustically natural speech stimuli, the patterns of neural representation seen in this work may not be fully divorced from patterns of similarity in the acoustic properties of the stimuli. \add{We attempted to mitigate this by removing the early portion of the brain’s response to each syllable, and the results of that analysis suggest that there are differences among the three phonological feature systems tested that reflect the brain’s representation of phonological (not just phonetic) information.
+However, it is important to remember that late-stage processing of consonantal information is concurrent with early-stage processing of incoming vowel information as the stimulus unfolds through time.
+Therefore, the influence of acoustic cues to consonant identity that are carried by the vowel cannot be entirely ruled out even in our truncated data.
+By truncating at 100 ms after the consonant-vowel transition, we have hopefully minimized or eliminated the influence of formant transitions during the vowel onset, but other cues (such as vowel duration covarying with the voicing status of preceding stop consonants) cannot be fully ruled out by truncation alone.}

-Finally, it should be noted that because we used only acoustically natural speech stimuli, the patterns of neural representation seen in this work may not be fully divorced from patterns of similarity in the acoustic properties of the stimuli.
-As mentioned above, Evans and Davis [-@EvansDavis2015] used a mixture of acoustically natural and synthetic stimuli that addresses this worry, and found no evidence of abstract representation after accounting for stimulus acoustics in this way (though with a fairly limited stimulus set).
-For our purposes, the question of whether the representations are fully abstract is not crucial, since our goal is not to prove that the brain carries out such abstractions nor to localise such representations in the cortex.
+As \del{mentioned above}\add{discussed in the introduction}, Evans and Davis [-@EvansDavis2015] used a mixture of acoustically natural and synthetic stimuli that \add{partially} addresses this worry \add{(though their approach also fails to remove duration-related cues)}, and found no evidence of \del{abstract}\add{phonological feature} representation after accounting for stimulus acoustics in \del{this}\add{that} way (though with a fairly limited stimulus set). \add{Here, our data seem to indicate patterns of speech processing that are at least consistent with the brain extracting information analogous to phonological features, but further work is needed to definitively establish such a claim.}\del{For our purposes, the question of whether the representations are fully abstract is not crucial, since our goal is not to prove that the brain carries out such abstractions nor to localise such representations in the cortex.
 Rather, we set out to assess whether this technique can tell us which published phonological feature system best reflects the patterns of similarity seen in the neural data.
-Thus even if the information learned by the classifiers is partially acoustic in nature, knowing which phonological feature system best recapitulates those patterns still helps to build a bridge between the neuroscience of language and phonological theory.
+Thus}\add{ Nevertheless,} even if the information learned by the classifiers \add{in this study} is partially acoustic in nature, knowing which phonological feature system best recapitulates those patterns still helps to build a bridge between the neuroscience of language and \add{traditional} phonological theory.

 <!-- TODO? paragraph about variability across subjects (reference to individ.
 subject matrices in supplement?)
 Which features consistently high SNR across